Launching Cloud Volumes ONTAP in Azure

 Cloud Manager uses the working environment name to name both the Cloud Volumes ONTAP system and the Azure virtual machine.
 It also uses the name as the prefix for the predefined security group, if you select that option.

 Tags are metadata for your Azure resources.
-Cloud Manager adds the tags to the Cloud Volumes ONTAP system and each Azure resource associated with the system.
+When you enter tags in this field, Cloud Manager adds them to the resource group associated with the Cloud Volumes ONTAP system.

 You can add up to four tags from the user interface when creating a working environment, and then you can add more after its created.
 Note that the API does not limit you to four tags when creating a working environment.